jthack/hydeout/about.md

 ### Joseph Thacker (rez0)

-I'm a Solo Founder, Bug Bounty Hunter, and startup Advisor who specializes in application security and AI.
-I’ve helped Fortune 500 companies find vulnerabilities that could have cost them millions, and I've submitted over 1,000 vulnerabilities across Hackerone and Bugcrowd.
+I'm a full time Bug Bounty Hunter, AI Red Teamer, and startup Advisor.
+I also co-host the [biggest bug bounty podcast](https://ctbb.show).
+I've submitted over 1,000 vulnerabilities across Hackerone and Bugcrowd.
+I've won Most Valuable Hacker at Google live hacking events and landed many "Best Team" awards at Hackerone live hacking events.
 I love helping secure the planet by building, breaking, and teaching.

 Email me if you are interested in **AI consulting** (implementation help/advice or AI security assesments).
-I'm also available for **startup advising** at high velocity startups that need a technical advisor who is well-networked, at the bleeding edge of AI and Security, passionate, involved, and has a wide range of knowledge.
+I'm also available for **startup advising** at high velocity startups that need a technical advisor who is well-networked, at the bleeding edge of AI and Security, passionate, and involved.

 On a more personal level, I'm a Christian, husband, and father.
 I love most things in life, but I'm particularly fond of hacking, ai-art, running, podcasts, and keylime pie.